oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

 weblogic-operator-secrets                 Opaque                                1      5m41s
 ```

-**Note**: If the `NAME` column in your output is missing any of the values shown previously, please reexamine your execution of the preceding steps in this sample to ensure that you correctly followed all of them.
-The `default-token-mwdj8` shown previously will have a different ending in your output.
+**Note**: If the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this sample to ensure that you correctly followed all of them.
+The `default-token-mwdj8` shown above will have a different ending in your output.

 ##### Create WebLogic Domain
 You will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume you created previously.